One of the secrets of most successful small businesses is running paid ads as part of their business promotion strategy.

 Adding items to your Instagram posts and Stories is one way to promote your business and increase online sales.

-Take a look at this Madewell example to see how it works: In essence, you apply virtual “tags” to your product images (and stickers in your Instagram Stories).
+Look at this Madewell example to see how it works: You apply virtual “tags” to your product images (and stickers in your Instagram Stories).

 Mobile users can then press on these tags to see how much a product costs and tap to learn more or buy it.
 It’s one of the most natural ways to integrate Instagram and eCommerce.

-As it becomes increasingly difficult for business pages to gain organic attention in the News Feed, paid retargeted social media advertisements have become an essential component of many websites’ marketing strategies.
+As it becomes increasingly difficult for business pages to gain organic attention in the News Feed, paid retargeted social media advertisements have become essential to many websites’ marketing strategies.

 You have more than enough strength to imagine who sees your content than being restricted to your current audience for organic efforts.